Helpful and Instructive Bible Verses about Relationships

 Now What?

 As you demonstrate humility and willingness to change, God can transform you far beyond what you could imagine.
-Please reach out to one of our Christian counselors if you would like help taking the first steps of self-understanding through the Enneagram.
+Please reach out to one of our Christian Counselors at Huntington Beach Christian Counseling if you would like help taking the first steps of self-understanding through the Enneagram.

 Recommended resources: